bkc39/llm-prompts/documentation.md

 - Write inline documentation strings
 - Ensure that your documentation is compatible with the Sphinx tool
-- Include an example that is compatible with Docstest
+- Include an example that is compatible with Doctest
 - Ensure that you include type annotations
 - Document the return values
 - Document any possible exceptions that are raised in the body of the function